Emergence of rotational modes in nuclear fission: Introduction

-Dinuclear collective rotational dynamics based on the nucleon exchange mechanisms were studied in the past rather sparingly and these studies were done mostly with respect to varying scission deformations.
-As a small quantal many body system far from equilibrium, the dinucleus can manifest quite different macroscopic degrees of freedom other than deformations.
-Coherent and incoherent excitation modes can co-exist in a dinucleus\cite{ran85,bul16} with their characteristic growth governed by the weak damping phase.
-The free energy difference contributed by the potential energy release while moving from saddle to scission can set stage for the diabatic environment that aid emergence of ordered collective rotational degrees from among multitude of intrinsic excitations.
-Concepts that explain the emergence of rotational degrees of freedom in an excited dinucleus are discussed in the present work, some probably for first time in fission theory.
+As a many body quantum system far from equilibrium, the dinucleus can manifest quite different macroscopic degrees of freedom apart from deformations.
+Coherent and incoherent excitation modes can co-exist in a dinucleus with their characteristic growth governed by the weak damping phase.
+The free energy difference contributed by the potential energy release while moving from saddle to scission can set stage for a diabatic environment that aids emergence of ordered intrinsic rotational degrees from among multitude of other intrinsic excitations.
+Thermodynamic sub-system concept that explain the emergence of intrinsic rotational degrees of freedom in excited dinuclei is discussed in the present work, some probably for first time in fission theory.
+In the following, Sect.~\ref{met} describes the method for calculations.
+Physical environments of sliding, rolling, and sticking in the early phase of heavy ion collisions have similarity to the environment of dinuclear rotations and hence the former is described in Sect.\ref{irmh} as a supporting argument.
+The results are presented in Sect.~\ref{res} and a discussion is given in Sect.~\ref{dis}.
+Finally the summary and conclusions are given in Sect.~\ref{sum}.